 It is a very dramatic nature scenery where the sea frequently takes a “bite” of the coastline and several meters disappears every year.

-The Lighthouse is expected to fall into the sea before the year 2020.
+The Lighthouse was expected to fall into the sea before the year 2020 – now it has been moved 70m inland.

 Rubjerg Knude Lighthouse is a popular excursion target for both locals and tourists.
-If you are travelling to North Jutland, you should not miss this opportunity to experience this historical lighthouse, which is expected to fall into the sea before the year 2020.
-The lighthouse is still open for visitors (2017) and free to enter.
+If you are travelling to North Jutland, you should not miss this opportunity to experience this historical lighthouse.
+The lighthouse is still open for visitors and free to enter.

 When the lighthouse was built it was more than 200 m from the beach and there were no large dunes around it.
 Over time the sea moved in closer and the wind blew large amounts of sand up from the cliff.
 In the late sixties the sand dunes were so high that it was sometimes impossible to see the lighthouse from the sea.
 The lighthouse was first lit on December 27, 1900.
 On August 1st 1968 the fight was given up against the sand dunes and the sea – and the light was lit for the last time.